mechunt/newspaper-imperium/README.md

 # Newspaper-imperium.py | The program that will finally kill Tegrum*
-Just a program, who generates newspaper by using the template and deepseek.
+Just a program, which generates newspaper by using the template and deepseek.
 Without images currently.
 But i promise, i will add it.

 | INSTALATION |